DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "BeInDiveBar": 0 > -250<br>
 •• "BeInCocktailLounge": 0 > -250<br>
 •• "BeInDanceClub": 0 > -250<br>
-• (GetSprayTanInRabbitHole) "OccultTypes": ???? > 0x74C (Extends spa tans to all species who can get booth tans)<br><br>
+• (GetSprayTanInRabbitHole) "OccultTypes": ???? > 0x74C (Extends spa tans to all species who can get booth tans)<br>
+• (MopPuddle_Terrain) and (MopPuddles_Sim):<br>
+•• "BuffFilthySurroundings": 0 > 300<br>
+•• "BuffVileSurroundings": 0 > 600<br><br>

 —————————<br>
-To-Do: Test if overly fast bed sleeps are caused by this mod.<br><br>
+To-Do: Apply "TraitSinged" instead of "BeSinged" or something.<br><br>

-Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone; Unlock PlayVideoPoker_Computer
+Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone; Unlock PlayVideoPoker_Computer<br>
+Skipped due to not working:
+• Sponge bathing for all traits (Sims kept preferring it to showers and baths no matter what values were used).
+• "BlogApp_PhoneSmart" (Under specific circumstances, the player would be asked to write a post on an NPC's blog).